Bnim: Writing career

-He said he used at least 26 pen names for his works including Bnim and Neelapriya, which he used for poetry.
+He states he has used at least 26 pen names for his works, including Bnim and Neelapriya, which he used for poetry.
 According to him, he chose the pen name Bnim reflecting his initials "BNM" with "I" reflecting himself.
 His writing works are published in Andhra Bhoomi, Swathi, Chinuku magazines.

 Kuchipudi ballets

 In 1990s, he started writing scripts for Kuchipudi ballets.
-He debuted with Madhura Swapna ballet for Pedilka Narsingh Rao based on the life of Rabindranath Tagore.
-He scripted five different ballets on Ramayana from various perspectives, some from the eyes of Ravana, Mandhara and Shabari.
-As of March 2019, he scripted 254 ballets.
+He debuted with the ballet Madhura Swapna for Pedilka Narsingh Rao based on the life of Rabindranath Tagore.
+He has scripted five different ballets on Ramayana from various perspectives, some from the eyes of Ravana, Mandhara and Shabari.
+As of March 2019, he has scripted 254 ballets.